White House confirms Biden aides located Obama-era classified documents at two locations in Wilmington home - KTVZ

 President Joe Biden’s aides located documents with classified markings at two locations inside his home in Wilmington, Delaware, the White House counsel’s office said in a statement Thursday.

-The documents were located in a storage area in the garage and then an adjacent room, the statement reads.
+The documents were located in a storage area in Biden’s garage and an adjacent room, the statement reads.
+Biden frequently spends weekends at the home, located in a wealthy, wooded enclave on a lake.

-Biden took a question on the statement following remarks on the economy Thursday morning.
-When asked by a reporter what he was thinking by keeping classified documents in his garage “next to his Corvette,” Biden said, “My Corvette’s in a locked garage, OK?
-So, it’s not like they’re sitting out on the street.”
+Speaking Thursday, Biden said the documents were in a “locked garage” and that he was cooperating fully with the Department of Justice.

+“It’s not like they’re sitting out on the street,” he insisted when a reported asked why he was storing classified material next to a sports car.

+The president said he was going “to get a chance to speak on all of this, God willing, soon.”

 The documents were located following a search of the president’s homes in Wilmington and Rehoboth Beach, Delaware.
-No classified documents were located in Rehoboth, the statement says.

-The documents were found “among personal and political papers,” the statement reads.
+No classified documents were located in the Rehoboth property, the statement said.
+The documents were found “among personal and political papers.”

 Lawyers for Biden concluded their review of the Delaware homes on Wednesday evening.